Canadian Celiac Association Ottawa Chapter

 Pathogenesis

 The pathogenesis of CD involves three factors: genetic, environmental and immunologic.
 Almost all individuals with celiac disease have the HLA-DQ2 and/or HLA-DQ8 genetic markers.
-Gluten is the trigger for the immunologic response of CD.
+Gluten is the trigger for the immunologic response of celiac disease.
 Pregnancy, surgery, gastrointestinal infection or severe emotional stress sometimes triggers the disease in genetically predisposed individuals.
 Celiac disease is an inherited condition and, therefore, first-degree and to a lesser extent second-degree relatives are at higher risk of developing the disorder.

 Prevalence